vikas-azureiot/MSLearnLabs-AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_07-analyze-message-data-in-real-time.md

 1. Ensure that you have the **Program.cs** file opened in Visual Studio Code.

-1. Near the top of the **Program** class, locate the declaration of the `deviceConnectionString` variable:
+1. Near the top of the **Program** class, locate the declaration of the **deviceConnectionString** variable:

     ```csharp
     private readonly static string deviceConnectionString = "<your device connection string>";
     ```

-1. Replace `<your device connection string>` with the device connection string that you saved earlier.
+1. Replace the **your device connection string** placeholder, including the angle brackets, with the device connection string that you saved earlier.

     > **Note**: This is the only change that you are required to make to this code.